ctools/ctools/doc/source/users/reference_manual/ctskymap.rst

 ``outradius [real]``
     Outer background ring radius for ``RING`` subtraction (in degrees).

+``iterations [integer]``
+    Number of iterations for the automatic computation of exclusion regions.
+    Sky map pixels with detection significance above the value specified by the ``threshold`` parameter will be defined as exclusion regions, and the ``RING`` background will be recomputed based on these exclusion regions.
+Since this will likely change the significance of the pixels, the procedure can be iteratively repeated, and the ``iterations`` parameter specifies how often the procedure should be repeated.

+``threshold [real]``
+    Significance threshold above which pixels should be excluded for the background computation in the ``RING`` background method.

 ``(inexclusion = NONE) [file]``
     Exclusion region file as either a FITS map or DS9 region file.